ibm-cloud-docs/openwhisk/mobile_push_actions.md

 Learn how to create a Push package binding, and send a simple Push notification using the `/whisk.system/pushnotifications` package, which provides you with the ability to work with a push service.
 {: shortdesc}

-The package includes the following actions and Feeds:
+The package includes the following actions and feeds:

 | Entity | Type | Parameters | Description |
 | --- | --- | --- | --- |